Medical Waste 101: What Are the Different Types of Medical Waste?

 RMW poses a risk of infection and the spread of diseases to the handler.
 Therefore, it must be placed in regulated medical waste containers that comply with government guidelines.

-We recommend implementing engaging training programs on the disposal of medical waste to educate and protect healthcare workers.
+We recommend implementing engaging training programs on the disposal of different medical waste types to educate and protect healthcare workers.
 You can start with our free waste segregation brochure, which outlines the correct containers and contents for regulated medical waste disposal.
-However, it's extremely important to note that this is a general example of a waste segregation poster.
+However, it’s extremely important to note that this is a general example of a waste segregation poster.
 Not only do waste definitions vary by state, but often individual hospitals will have their own definitions of waste streams that go above and beyond state requirements.

 Categories of Medical Waste